SFDO-Tooling/CumulusCI/docs/tutorial.rst

     Client secret: <input>
     connected_app is now configured for global use

-Configuring the Connected App is a one time operation per project.
+Configuring the Connected App is a one time operation.
 Once configured, you can start connecting Salesforce Orgs to your project's keychain.

 Using Salesforce DX Scratch Orgs
 --------------------------------